reinasdev/reinasdev/README.md

 <br />
 <br />

-Hi, I'm Reinaldo, a Software Engineer 🚀 from Brazil, currently, I'm a Freelancer 👨🏽‍💻, I enjoy games and podcasts.
+Hi, I'm Reinaldo, a Software Engineer 🚀 from Brazil, currently, I enjoy games and podcasts.

 **Talking about Personal Stuffs**